 At Brooklyn Schoolhouse we believe in inquiry-based learning.
 In this style of learning, each curriculum emerges from the children’s interests and questions.
 Teachers listen closely and carefully to children and start to formulate questions about what children’s high-interest areas might be.
 Teachers respond to children’s interests by providing classroom possibilities for the emergent curriculum to develop over time.
 The children learn how to collaborate, build knowledge, and remain invested in the learning process.
 Oftentimes, they’ll continue their learning at home – using the bathroom sink as a lab for what floats or sinks, for instance.

 When children learn how to build knowledge and skills in this way, they also learn to enjoy the exciting process of working towards accomplishing their goals.

 Reggio Emilia Approach

-The Reggio Emilia Approach is integral to our program.
+Our philosophy and pedagogy is inspired by the Reggio Emilia Approach.
 In this innovative educational approach, respect for children is paramount.
 Children are granted an active role in guiding the direction of their learning experience.
 They are encouraged to explore their world through diverse mediums, and to collaborate with one another and their teachers on extended projects.